Plugins

 • Command handlers: insertTemplateVariable, replaceWithTemplateVariable

-• Lazy dependency validation. processTemplate checks for docxtemplater/pizzip at call time
+• Lazy dependency validation: processTemplate checks for docxtemplater/pizzip at call time

-import { pluginRegistry, docxtemplaterPlugin } from '@eigenpal/docx-editor-react';
+import { pluginRegistry, docxtemplaterPlugin } from '@eigenpal/docx-editor-core/core-plugins';

 pluginRegistry.register(docxtemplaterPlugin);